 The acquisition of Koyo Engineering (S.E.
 Asia) Pte.
 Ltd. ("Koyo Engineering") in 2009 has been accounted for as a reverse acquisition in the consolidated financial statements of the Group.
 Koyo Engineering, which is the legal subsidiary the ("Acquired Group") is considered the acquirer for accounting purposes.
-Accordingly, the statements of financial position, consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement of the Group have been prepared as a continuation of Koyo Engineering's financial statements, in accordance with the Group accounting policies as described in Note 2.6(b).
+Accordingly, the statements of financial position, consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement of the Group have been prepared as a continuation of Koyo Engineering's financial statements.

-b) Treasury shares
+(b) Treasury shares

-Group/Company
+Group and l Company

-202 23 202 22
+20 24 202 23

 No. of shares No. of shares

-'000 '000 \$'000
+'000 \$'000 '000 \$'000

 At 1 January and 31 December (6,300) (630) (6,300) (630)